 Every company aspires to touch the par of excellence by reaching the maximum customers, right?
 But do you think getting the right visitors to whom you can wind a forever bonding is an easy task?
 No, it’s not.
-For receiving the valuable customers, you must optimise your website in the right way.
-It will help the users to close a deal with your company with utmost confidence.
-Through this blog, you can collect all the details you should know about CRO (Conversion Ratio Optimisation), including the buying cycle and how to optimise your website correctly to get the maximum reach.
+For receiving valuable customers, you must optimize your website in the right way.
+It will help the users to close a deal with your company with the utmost confidence.
+Through this blog, you can collect all the details you should know about CRO (Conversion Ratio Optimisation), including the buying cycle and how to optimize your website correctly to get the maximum reach.

 Buying cycle…!!!
 What is that?
 Is that buying a bicycle?
 You might be thinking like this, right?
 Well!
 It is not at all about buying a Bicycle.
-Before going deep into the website optimisation part, we will give you a small brief about Buying cycle.
+Before going deep into the website optimization part, we will give you a small brief about the Buying cycle.
 Here it is,

 Buying cycle is a process every visitor undergoes on their journey to become a customer.
 We can divide this process into three.
 They are:

 This is the “awareness” stage when a customer identifies that he needs something.
 It can be a product or service or anything.
 This is also a point where he finds you as the best option to resolve his need or query.